frederic-perez/AmE-dictionary/data/dictionary.md

 __ether__ _n_ The element believed in ancient and medieval civilizations to fill all space above the sphere of the moon and to compose the stars and planets. _Syn_ quintessence _The stars, the ancients believed, both inhabited and were composed of the ether._
 __ethereal__ _adj_ :two::hammer: /ih-THEER-ee-ul/
 __ethereality__ _n_
-__ethos__ _n_ :dart::nine::m: /ˈi θɒs, ˈi θoʊs, ˈɛθ ɒs, -oʊs/ The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ _The militaristic ethos of SWAT._ :es: espíritu, escala de valores
+__ethos__ _n_ :dart::nine::m: /ˈi θɒs, ˈi θoʊs, ˈɛθ ɒs, -oʊs/ /EE-thahss/ _Ethos_ refers to the guiding beliefs of a person, group, or organization.
+The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. :es: espíritu; escala de valores _The company made environmental awareness part of its business ethos._ _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ _The militaristic ethos of SWAT._ :es: espíritu, escala de valores
 __etiology__
 __etiquette__ _n_ :two: /ET-ih-kut/ Etiquette refers to the rules of proper and polite behavior that are expected in social or official life.
 __etymological__ _adj_ _Etymological dictionaries show how languages borrow words from each other._